 Taking the first step in your child’s care journey

 Choosing Children’s Minnesota to care for your child’s diabetes or endocrine disorder is a big step.
 Of course, there will be many more steps to come as your child progresses from diagnosis to initial treatment to long-term care of the disease.
-But our expert team will be there to guide you.
+Our expert team will be there to guide you.

-Whether we meet for the first time in the hospital or at the McNeely Pediatric Diabetes Center and Endocrine Clinic at Children’s, we’ll start giving your family the facts and support you need from day one.
+Whether we meet for the first time in the hospital or at the McNeely Pediatric Diabetes Center and Endocrine Clinic at Children’s, we’ll start by giving your family the facts and provide the support you need from day one.
 Below are a few key things to know when preparing for a visit with one of our specialists.

 The first time we meet